How To Hire A Location Sound Mixer

 - Find out what they’ve worked on

-Sound mixers generally don’t have reels per se since our work is only half done when we leave the set.
-Our mixes placed the dialog tracks and put in a video and then altered in the post-mix.
+Sound mixers generally don’t have reels per se since our work is finished by the dialog editor and post sound mixer.
+Our production mixes are placed in the dialog tracks and put in a video and then altered in the post-mix.
 A mixer should be able to point you in the direction of projects they’ve worked on even if it’s a recommendation to fire up Netflix.

 - Discuss the job